Who should buy the Nike Waffle Racer

 Nike Waffle Racer for the city street racers

-Considered one of the most classic silhouettes, the Nike Waffle Racer still continues to reign the vintage sneaker market even without any fancy technology.
-This modernized version kept its retro look but reworked with a memory foam sockliner and a more cushy midsole to make it fitting for the city streets.
+Considered one of the most classic silhouettes, the Nike Waffle Racer reigns in the vintage sneaker market even without any fancy technology.
+This modernized version kept its retro look but was upgraded with a memory foam sockliner and a more cushy midsole to make it more suitable for city street walking.

 The innovative Nike waffle outsole

 Nike Trainer was the first to flaunt a groundbreaking Nike technology called waffle sole.
-While having breakfast with his wife, designer Bill Bowerman thought of removing all the unnecessary details on the outsoles to come up with footwear with lighter and better traction.
-By using his family's waffle iron, he poured urethane on it and came up with rubber with a waffle pattern.
+While having breakfast with his wife, designer Bill Bowerman thought of removing all the unnecessary details on the outsoles to develop footwear with lighter and better traction.
+Using his family's waffle iron, he poured urethane on it and came up with rubber with a waffle pattern.

 Nike Waffle Racer and its variations

-While this sneaker is seldom seen in the sneakers scene, it still made its mark by coming up with new and modern versions:
+While this sneaker is seldom seen in the sneaker scene, it still made its mark by coming up with new and modern versions:

 Nike Waffle Racer x Off-White.
 While the overall look of this collab kick did not get the approval of many, it still got the attention it needed for its unique look, consistent with Virgil Abloh's "athletes in progress" vision.
 Unlike its prototype, this model used hiking cord laces and added spikes on the waffle-patterned outsole, for enhanced grip and striking style.

 Nike Waffle Racer 17.
 Unlike the Off-White version of the Nike Waffle Racer, this model stayed true to its prototype - retaining the nylon and suede on the upper and the waffle rubber outsole.
-However, to make it more likable, the brand upgraded it with a memory foam insole and a more cushy midsole.
+However, the brand upgraded it with a memory foam insole and a cushier midsole to make it more likable.